ferrettinicola/space_survival/README.md

 A toroidal star field **20,000 × 20,000 pixels** — fly off one edge and you re-enter from the opposite side.
 The world is filled with planets, galaxies, pulsars, supernovas, constellations (based on real RA/Dec coordinates), asteroid belts and black holes — all procedurally distributed with uniform spacing every game.

 ### Health
 You start with **20 HP**.
-Large meteors kill instantly (−20 HP), small fragments deal −5 HP, alien lasers deal −5 HP.
+Large meteors deal −20 HP (instant kill), small fragments deal −5 HP, alien lasers deal −5 HP.
 Collect the green drop from Scout aliens to recover +10 HP.

 ---